 So, if you are doing a short high intensity workout, consider having a complex carbohydrate rich meal with a moderate amount of protein and fat pre workout.
 If you exercise is low intensity but lengthy, consider upping the fat portion of the meal.
 And always include some high quality protein to improve muscle performance (cite).

 Timing of your meal is also important.
 Experts suggest trying to eat a complete meal containing all three macronutrients (but less fat) 2-3 hours before you exercise.
 This meal should have complex carbohydrates for long lasting energy.
 If you can't make that work, just know that the closer you are eating to your workout, the smaller and simpler your meal should be.
 You need to be able to digest the food before you workout, so If eating less than an hour before your workout, opting for easy to digest foods that are mainly simple carbs with a bit of protein is important (cite).
 This meal should probably have little fat, as fat takes a while to digest so you may not be able to absorb the nutrients before your workout.

 If you are short on time because you had a busy day or because you're working out early in the morning, reach for a piece of fruit like an apple or a banana as a pre workout snack.
 You could also reach for a bite of chocho cookie dough or a granola bar.
 If you have more time, consider having a meal with a good amount of carbohydrates to get your glycogen stores up.
-This could be a grain bowl with brown rice, roasted sweet potato, tofu, kale, and a handful of chocho snacks topped with a drizzle of Chocho Garlic Crema.
-You could also have a protein packed carbohydrate rich smoothie with a scoop of chocho in it.
+This could be a grain bowl with brown rice, roasted sweet potato, tofu, and kale topped with a drizzle of Chocho Garlic Crema.
+You could also have a protein packed carbohydrate rich smoothie with a scoop of Mikuna Chocho Superfood Protein in it.
 Just remember to simplify your meal the closer you get to your workout.